Life is a Journey

 Along with everything going on in our personal life, CHP Officer Nathan Taylor, passed away from his injuries after he was hit by an SUV.
 He sounds like such a great guy.
 I know his family and friends will miss him greatly.
 My prayers are with all of them, as they deal with the loss.
 I am constantly praying for my husband's safety & protection while on the job and all First Responders, as they serve their communities.💙💛💙💛

 Now back to the words in the video, "Life is a Journey."
 We are all on our own journey through life.
 We each have somethings that happen to us that we have to choose how we deal with it.
 Life is so short that my hope is that we choose to deal with things with grace, kindness and love.
 We don't need any more hate.
 Life can be hard enough.
 Let's opt to show each other more love.
 A smile, a hug, some encouragement to show each other that we are going to make it through whatever comes our way.
 God asks us to love our neighbors.
 His word says, I know the plans I have for you.
 Plans to prosper you and not to harm you, plans to give you hope and a future."
 Jeremiah 29:11

 "The end is only the beginning."
 Yes, when we die, we go to Heaven or Hell.
 "So believe."
 Yes, believe in Jesus Christ as your Savior.
 He died so we may have life everlasting.
 God loves you, we love you.
 May our life be a life of love for others.
 May we always try to give more then we receive.
 May God Bless You, today and everyday.

 Always remember that my favorite thing to say is, "God is good, all the time, everyday."

 Hello!
 My name is Amy.
-I'm the wife of a CHP Sergeant and the Mom to 2 beautiful daughters.
+I'm the wife of a CHP Lieutenant and the Mom to 2 beautiful daughters.
 I love my life!
 My desire is to help serve others.
 Thanks for reading. :)